 - What is the resort’s definition of all-inclusive?

 This is a critical point to consider when deciding if a specific all-inclusive resort is right for your plans.
 The term “all-inclusive” is not defined the same worldwide.
 Some resorts call themselves all-inclusive, but the food, beverages, and activities are quite limited.
 You may find premium restaurants and drinks come at an additional cost.
 Then there are other resorts in which all-inclusive truly means every part of your stay is included once you enter the property – even room service and whatever is in the minibar.
-So make sure that you read all the fine print as to what will be included before you confirm.
+So make sure that you read all the fine print as to what will be included in your all-inclusive resort — before you confirm.

 - Are children included?